lambdacogito/lambdacogito.github.io/content/_posts/2023-05-27-kr-and-lgm-part1.md

 sculptures).
 It is convenient and efficient to speak or write with mnemonic symbols.
-What the LLM captures well is the pattern of token sequences, grammar and logics being encoded by token organization (location in sentence, occurrence frequency, relative long and short range dependency and so on).
+What the LLM captures well is the pattern of token sequences, grammar and logics being encoded by token organization (location in sentence, occurrence frequency, relative long- and short-range dependency and so on).
 Nevertheless there are many other forms of vital symbolic knowledge that cannot fit into the token-sequence model, thus LLM does not deal well with, such as arithmetic equations, physical theories, spatial relations.